harsht24/harsht24/README.md

 ### Hi, I'm <a href='https://harsht24.github.io/'>Harsh Tamkiya</a> 👋

-I am a final year student, studying Computer Science from Indore.
-I have keen interest in designing algorithms.
+I am a graduate student at the University of Nebraska-Lincoln.
 I have published a <a href='http://www.jetir.org/view?paper=JETIR2006237'>Research Paper</a> describing the latest machine learning approaches to improve the recruitment process.
 Also, I frequently participate in hackathons.

 * 🔭 I’m currently working on <a href='https://github.com/harsht24/Placement-Series-in-Java'>Data Structures and Algorithms</a>.
 * 🎩 I love to spend time on <a href='https://leetcode.com/harsht24/'>Leetcode</a>.